sectasy0/zcached/README.md

 ```

 ## Usage
-Actually `zcached` don't come with any CLI, so if you want to use it from the terminal you can use `nc` (netcat) to send commands to the server.
+While `zcached`` lacks a CLI, you can utilize nc (netcat) from the terminal to send commands to the server.

 ### Example Commands
 #### SET